DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 many very interesting, in many ways, problems to handle.
 Add to it responsibility with impossible deadline and it creates a real challenge.
 Most of reasonable people doesn't want to fail.
-So they are put enormous effort to do the job and prove that you can do it.
+So they are put enormous effort to do the job and prove that they can do it.

 By doing this you got another task with even more fetched requirements of deadline because you shift definition for new "normal".
 Once again you don't